Wentao-Gao/A-Factor-Model-Approach-to-Climate-Model-Bias-Correction/README.md

-# A Deconfounding Approach to Climate Model Bias Correction
+# Deconfounding Multi-Cause Latent Confounders: A Factor-Model Approach to Climate Model Bias Correction

 This repository contains the code for our IJCAI submission paper: "Deconfounding Multi-Cause Latent Confounders: A Factor-Model Approach to
 Climate Model Bias Correction."